 But there is an alternative, an old school option.
-This is to use an old style 2G phone that’s not quiet as smart, one that just does texts and calls, maybe has a light and ‘snake’ but that’s it.
+This is to use an old-style 2G phone that’s not quite as smart, one that just does texts and calls maybe has a light and ‘snake’ but that’s it.
 Such phones have massive battery lives, are cheap (maybe a 20th of the price), tough and much more functional and practical for the outdoors (they’ll work with gloves for example).

 Can you check your emails or update your website or post onto Instagram?
 No, just call and text, set an alarm (vital in a climbing phone), and it has a light, and shitty camera (but an attachment point for a clip loop!).
 For big trips it’ll take micro SD cards, meaning you can use it as an MP3 player, and e-books (never used that feature), but basically it’s just a phone, not a computer.

 BTW one thing all mountain mobile users should do is to register their phone with www.emergencysms.org.uk, and always dial 112, not 999, as this makes it easier for the MRT to pinpoint your position.
 When abroad also add local MRT numbers to your contacts, as very often you can ring them directly.

 But the two best things about this phone, apart from being indestructible, is its huge battery life (130hours standby), and its low cost, ranging between £25 and £50 (depending on where you look), which really makes it a non-brainer as a piece of hill tech.